yaogara/yaogara-ark/content/plants/psychotria-alba.md

 - Contemporary practice and circulation: In post-colonial and international ayahuasca settings, P. alba has gained attention for its perceived consistency, horticultural vigor, and distinctive psychoactive signature.
 It is increasingly valued as a genetic resource for conservation and cultivation, including ex situ plantings and ethnobotanical gardens [(Herbalistics, n.d.)](https://herbalistics.com.au/the-ultimate-psychotria-growing-guide/).

 Ethnographically, P. alba participates in a broader matrix of plant-human relations in Western Amazonia, where teacher plants are selected for cosmological alignment, specific healing aims, and pragmatic considerations of seasonality and access.
-Its use alongside [[Banisteriopsis caapi]] situates it firmly within the pharmaco-ritual ecology of ayahuasca, where leaf choice, vine cultivar, and ceremonial context co-produce the perceived effects of the brew.
+Its use alongside [[plants/banisteriopsis-caapi]] situates it firmly within the pharmaco-ritual ecology of ayahuasca, where leaf choice, vine cultivar, and ceremonial context co-produce the perceived effects of the brew.

 ---